nvaws/labs/SAA-Lab01.md

  5: Deregister AMI
  6: EBS Snapshot

-***All the services used in this lab are eligible and covered within the free tier account.
+***Apart from NAT Gateway which is charged $0.01, all the other services used in this lab are eligible and covered within the free tier account.
 There should not be any charge if you delete all the resources within a couple of hours of creation provided you have monthly limits left.***

 ✔️ Lab Complete!